SPIRAL: Self-Evolving Action-Conditioned Video Generation via Reflective Planning Agents: Method

-The \textbf{World Model} serves as an executor that translates each atomic plan $s_t$ into pixel-level dynamics.
-We instantiate this component as a video diffusion policy $\pi_{\text{wm}}$.
-To ensure long-term consistency, the synthesis of the current video segment $v_t$ is conditioned on both the action instruction $a_t$ and retrieved historical context from the World Memory:
+The \textbf{VideoGenerator} (instantiated as a video diffusion model $\pi_{\text{gen}}$) serves as the execution policy, translating each atomic plan $s_t$ into a video segment.
+For long-term consistency, synthesizing the current video segment $v_t$ is conditioned on both action instruction $a_t$ and historical memory $\mathcal{M}_{t-1}$:

-The instruction $a_t$ specifies the intended motion or interaction, while the historical memory $\mathcal{M}_{t-1}$, stored as visual key frames or latent KV-caches, provides contextual guidance via encoded representations.
-Generation is performed in a streaming manner, where each segment corresponds to a single planned step, and the World Memory preserves motion continuity across the long-horizon sequence.
+Specifically, instruction $a_t$ specifies the intended motion or interaction, while historical memory $\mathcal{M}_{t-1}$, stored as visual keyframes or latent KV-caches, provides contextual guidance.
+The generation process is executed in a streaming manner, with each video segment corresponding to a single action step, and context memory preserving motion continuity over extended horizons.

-To bridge the gap between generic short-clip generators and procedural long-horizon action generation, we adopt a \emph{Streaming Long-Tuning} strategy.
-Crucially, our framework supports the \textbf{plug-and-play} integration of arbitrary world models; by performing Supervised Fine-Tuning (SFT) on \ourDataset{} (Sec.~\ref{sec:dataset}), we empower generic T2V and I2V backbones to follow step-wise action instructions over extended horizons (see Appendix~\ref{app:world_model} for a concrete instantiation).
-To systematically evaluate action controllability under this setting, we further introduce the \ourBenchmark{} (Sec.~\ref{sec:benchmark}), which assesses a range of modern world models within our closed-loop framework.
+Crucially, our framework supports \textbf{plug-and-play} integration of arbitrary video generators.
+To endow standard short-clip generators with long-horizon synthesis capabilities, we adopt a \emph{Streaming Long-Tuning} strategy by performing supervised fine-tuning (SFT) on our \ourDataset{}, empowering diverse T2V and I2V backbones to faithfully execute step-wise action instructions over extended durations.
+Appendix~\ref{app:video_generator} details adapting SVI~\cite{SVI} for long-horizon action-conditioned video generation.